usaid-cs/yesterday-i-learned/random.md

 - A canton is any quarter of a flag.
 British colonial flags have the union jack at the upper left canton, for example.
 - [A young (underage) man had nudes of himself and was charged for being gay and a child sex offender.](https://www.reddit.com/r/news/comments/7abp34/child_sex_offenders_to_be_named_as_such_in_us/dp8pkix/) Kids, don't touch yourself.
 That's gay, pedophilic, and having sex with a minor.
 You die for that sort of thing.
 Jesus was right.
 Don't touch yourself.
 Big brother (he's over 18) is always watching.
 - There was a computer that [recorded files onto casette tapes.](https://en.wikipedia.org/wiki/Texas_Instruments_TI-99/4A) A 3MHz CPU proved enough for everything.
-- Mutual [Funds of funds](https://en.wikipedia.org/wiki/Fund_of_funds) do exist.
-They are figuratively inflation funds.
-They also have higher MERs.
 - In [this video](https://www.youtube.com/watch?v=qvkZ8sCd5EI), Cinema Sins gives Cinema Sins infinite sins.
 - Aunt Irma can also be Aunt Flo.
 - "Stacked" was used to describe men's pecs and abs, "stacking" one over another.
 Then the same "stacked" was modified to describe women with large breasts as well.
 The problem here is that breasts don't stack unless you have multiple pairs of them.